dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

      - a) What are the principal point of differences between Traefik, HaProxy and Nginx?

 - 3.2 Security in kubernetes

-     - a) Determining different methodologies to secure kubernetes components
+     - a) Analyse various external plugins to authenticate and authorize running applications inside the cluster.

-     - a) How can certificates be automatically generated and auto-rotated to secure the ingress?
+     - b) How can certificates be automatically generated and auto-rotated to secure the ingress with ease?

-     - b) Authentication and authorization of applications running in the clusterto limit the access.

 ## 4. Fundamentals